Urfa: Ottoman period

 Suleiman the Magnificent's conquest of Baghdad in 1534 indirectly boosted commerce in Urfa by making regional trade routes safer to travel.

 Urfa was likely initially incorporated into the Ottoman Empire during the rule of Selim I around 1517.
 The earliest surviving Ottoman tax register for Urfa, compiled in 1518, documented 1,082 families (700 Muslim and 382 Christian), suggesting a total population slightly exceeding 5,500 people.
 The relatively low population figure can be attributed to political turmoil in the region, particularly the ongoing conflict with Safavid Iran.
 By 1526, the city's population had increased to 1,322 families (988 Muslim and 334 Christian), indicating an estimated population of approximately 8,000.

 Urfa experienced a renaissance under Ottoman rule.
 Industry and commerce picked back up, and its population rebounded, although it never reached the same population heights it had once held in the classical and early medieval periods.
 The high point lasted for about a century and a half, beginning with its conquest by the Ottomans.
-According to Mehmet Adil Saraç, Urfa's population first became majority Turkish sometime during this period, sometime between 1520 and 1570.
+Urfa's population first became majority Turkish sometime during this period, sometime between 1520 and 1570.
 By 1566, a tax register shows the city with an estimated 13,000 to 14,000 people (1,704 Muslim families and 866 Christian families).
 At this point, the city was described as having five large mahalles, each named after one of the five city gates, and it "must have had an active textile industry".
 A bedestan is also recorded.
 Urfa's prosperity in the 1500s was based on both trade and agricultural production.
 Urfa was an important entrepot on trade routes between Iran and Aleppo.

 Because of its prosperity, Urfa's population grew as it attracted residents from nearby cities.
 In 1586, Ottoman authorities created the Eyalet of Raqqa out of territories that had previously belonged to the Eyalet of Diyarbekir, and Urfa became "the center of economic and political power" in this new province.
 At the same time, the city's prosperity attracted bandits and nomadic tribes, although the urban population was largely unaffected.
 That changed at the end of the century, when the revolt of Karayazıcı Abdulhalim turned Urfa into a battlefield.